If you have never visited Jones Beach, then you cannot imagine how wonderful, vast, and magical a place it is.

-Achieving what was thought impossible, the pinnacle of motorsports in New York State, a sustainable two race U.S. platform, and the creation of a unified supporting image of F1 to its North American target market.
+Achieving what was thought impossible, the pinnacle of motorsports within the New York Metropolitan Area, a sustainable two race U.S. platform, and the creation of a unified supporting image of F1 to its North American target market and the world.

 This dual-position strategy for Formula One in New York State, Jones Beach, and Manhattan would sustainably project F1, locally, nationally, regionally, and globally, year after year.

 A proposal to bring Formula 1 Racing to New York.
 F1 New York